 “Through observing the night sky together, families can connect like never before at no cost,” says Stella Kafka, CEO and Executive Director the AAVSO, “Observing variable stars and all other stars is a great way to identify constellations viewable from your yard, and can even be turned into a game of ‘who can find the constellation first!’”

-Going on picnics is great fun for children and adults alike, even if you just picnic in your own back yard!
-There are so many ways you can spend time as a family outdoors together even if you do not have the ability to travel.
+Going on picnics is great fun for children and adults alike.
+Even if you just picnic in your own back yard!
+There are so many ways you can spend time as a family outdoors together.
+You do not have to travel or go far.
+Just get outside.

 We often put up our tent in the backyard and had a campout with our kids.
 It is just as much fun but if anything goes wrong like the weather or someone gets scared you can take the party indoors.
 Just sitting outside and staring up at the stars and looking for consolations can keep children happy as long as they are sharing it with their family.